zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 <div class="h-tip" markdown="1">

-With this hack you can include a regular `.css` file in your `.scss`.
+With this hack, you can include a regular `.css` file in your `.scss`.

 ```
 copy: {